awsdocs/aws-sam-developer-guide/doc_source/serverless-getting-started-hello-world.md

 Alternatively, you can delete the AWS CloudFormation stack by executing the following AWS CLI command:

 ```
-aws cloudformation delete-stack --stack-name aws-sam-getting-started --region region
+aws cloudformation delete-stack --stack-name sam-app --region region
 ```

 ### Verify Deleted Stack<a name="serverless-getting-started-hello-world-cleanup-verify"></a>

 For both methods of deleting the AWS CloudFormation stack, you can verify it was deleted by going to the [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/), choosing **Stacks** in the left navigation pane, and choosing **Deleted** in the dropdown to the right of the search text box\.
-You should see your stack name **aws\-sam\-getting\-started** in the list of deleted stacks\.
+You should see your stack name **sam\-app** \(or the name of the stack you created\) in the list of deleted stacks\.

 ## Conclusion<a name="serverless-getting-started-hello-world-conclusion"></a>